andaze/WebCorporate/content/solution/amp/index.en.md

 ## Effect of introduction

-* ・Reduce the time users spend waiting for pages to be displayed.
+* Reduce the time users spend waiting for pages to be displayed.
-* ・Increased site traffic and revenue
+* Increased site traffic and revenue
-* ・Increased probability of articles being read
+* Increased probability of articles being read
-* ・Prevent site abandonment rate information
+* Prevent site abandonment rate information
-* ・Stress-free for users
+* Stress-free for users

 > Relationship between display speed and site return rate